mach-composer/mach-composer-cli/docs/src/howto/security/handle-secrets.md

 ## Handle secrets in AWS

-In AWS we recommend storing the secret values in the [Secrets Manager](https://aws.amazon.com/secrets-manager/) and provide references to those secrets in the Lambda environment variables
+In AWS, we recommend storing the secret values in the [Secrets Manager](https://aws.amazon.com/secrets-manager/) and provide references to those secrets in the Lambda environment variables

-### Combined or seperate
+### Combined or separate

 Depending on your use-case you can choose to store **all** secrets into **one** *AWS secret* or store them separately.

 Combining the secrets can be done by storing the secrets as a *json-encoded* value.
-The main advantage of combining them is that you only need one call to the Secrets Manager to retreive all secrets which decreases your latency.
+The main advantage of combining them is that you only need one call to the Secrets Manager to retrieve all secrets which decreases your latency.

 ### Store secrets